joelmoniz/DepthNets/FaceWarper/README.md

 ## Implementation details

 ### FaceWarperClient
-FaceWarperClient is a Python package that can manage a FaceWarperServer and send warp commands to the server.
+FaceWarperClient is a Python package that manages a FaceWarperServer and sends warp commands to the server.
 It is used by "warp_dataset.py" to communicate with the FaceWarperServer.
 The package can be useful if you want to write a custom script to send commands to a FaceWarperServer instead of using the supplied "warp_dataset.py".

 ### Warp command format
 This section presents the command format used to send warp commands to FaceWarperServer.
-These are implementation details that are not necessary to understand if you just want to use the supplied FaceWarperClient package or the supplied execution script 'warp_dataset.py'.
-It is useful is you want to implement a new client.
+These implementation details are not necessary if you just want to use the supplied FaceWarperClient package or the supplied execution script 'warp_dataset.py'.
+It is useful if you want to implement a new client.

 The FaceWarperServer listens on the standard input for warping commands.
 Each warping command is a space delimited line containing the following information, in order: